sarwanand24/Subscription-Module/README.md

 [Demo here](https://internship-project24.web.app)

-#About the Mobile View
+# About the Mobile View

--You can touch and drag the subscription module to go to the next module.
+- You can touch and drag the subscription module to go to the next module.